automatist/mw-calendar/Readme.txt

      '''Calendars:Acme Company/Support/12-1-2008 -Event 1'''

 === Sharing Calendars ===
 You can also "share" or subscribe to other calendars by using the "''subscribe''" or "''fullsubscribe''" parameter.
 This will create a calendar of your own, but you'll also have all the events listed from "Sales".
-Remember to use the full "wiki page/calendar name" format.
+Remember to use the full '''namespace:wiki page/calendar name''' format.
 Be sure to include ''usetemplates'' or other special parameters in your calendar if the subscibed calendar uses them.
  '''Namespace not used:'''
  <nowiki><calendar name="Support" subscribe="Acme Company/Sales" /></nowiki>